-Tips for Upcycling Sweatshirts
+Tips for Sewing Upcycled Sweatshirts

 Do you want to have a little fun with your sewing machine?
 Working with secondhand sweatshirts has upped the fun factor for me.
 Because the materials are inexpensive and the fabric edges don’t need to be finished, it takes away all the pressure of making mistakes when sewing.
 It is a great way for beginners to upcycle and a fun escape for the seasoned sewist.
 It is an inexpensive way to play with design and let your imagination run wild!